aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2019/aspose-words-for-java-19-5-release-notes/_index.md

 Related issue: WORDSNET-16739

-Added new StreamFontSource class which allows loading fonts from the stream:
+Added new StreamFontSource class which enables loading fonts from the stream: